What Will They Remember?

 Quests for Adventure

 Don’t miss the chance to do something out-of-your-ordinary!
-Field trips are my favorite - when was the last time you took one?
-(They are not for just for the littles, either!)
+Field trips are my favorite—when was the last time you took one?
+(They’re not just for the littles, either.)
 Nothing beats ditching the lesson plan for the day, and heading to the zoo with your high schoolers to marvel at the creativity of our God.
 How about a hike?
 Make it even more adventurous by jumping in the stream (bonus points if you are fully clothed!)
 Can’t afford a trip?…make up an adventure.
 Just getting outside is almost an immediate adventure.

 Create a challenge for them– it can be as simple as finding new flowers or leaves, or as thrilling as finding a new trail or building a make-shift raft to float down a river.
-Pack a lunch, a blanket and eat your picnic together: Memories are being made!
+Pack a lunch, a blanket and eat your picnic together: Adventure has a way of stitching itself into family memory.

-I guess all of this can be summed up by –Be intentional!
-Be willing to get off the well-worn, familiar path.
-You are divinely assigned this task of passing on your faith and heritage to your children, so they will pass it on to future generations.
-It’s an ongoing, ever-rewarding privilege that the Lord promises to give you the strength and wisdom to complete.
+You have been divinely assigned the task of passing your faith and heritage to your children so they can carry it to the next generation.
 You are building a bridge from one generation to the next.

-Never give up.
-Make all the life-changing memories God has for you!
+Make all the life-changing memories God has waiting for you.

 Blessings,